Frequently Asked Questions

 Location, costs, and forms for appointments?

-I see clients Tuesdays, Wednesdays and Thursdays.
+I see clients during the day on Tuesdays, Wednesdays and Thursdays.
 Each appointment will be for 55-60 minutes (unless otherwise arranged) and will cost $200/session (the suggested rate of the College of Alberta Psychologists).
 I accept e-transfers, cash, cheques, and credit cards.
 I do not take debit cards.
 I will send you a receipt by email after our session, which can be submitted to your insurance provider.
 I do not deal with insurance companies directly.

 Sessions cancelled less than 24 hours before a session will be billed at the session rate and are not eligible for reimbursement.
 Discretion is exercised only in exceptional circumstances.